 may cause thanksgiving to abound to the glory of God.

 Many people became Christians based on God’s grace.
 Because God made all the provisions of salvation, grace glorifies what He did.
 The ultimate purpose of creation is the glory of God.

 We need to keep the penultimate and ultimate in perspective.

 There is a difference between the penultimate and the ultimate purpose of God.
-The penultimate is the second to last, and the ultimate is the last in priority.
-The next to last purpose of God is to win many as possible to Jesus; the final or ultimate purpose of God is to give God glory for all that He does for us.
+The penultimate is the second highest, and the ultimate is the highest, in priority.
+The next-to-last purpose of God is to win as many as possible to Jesus; the final or ultimate purpose of God is to give God glory for all that He does for us.
 It is vital to put our ministry into the penultimate and ultimate perspective.
 Evangelism is for the ultimate purpose of bringing glory to God.
 He deserves the distinction for providing the gospel.